lino-network/lino-docs/docs/blockchain/validator.md

 - **Fail to sign/produce a certain amount of consecutive blocks**

     Every validator has a counter to record how many blocks it has missed. when this number reaches 600, the validator's LS will be slashed by 200 and the counter will be reset to 0.
-The counter will also be decreased one for each block this validator produced.
+The counter will also be decreased by 1 for each block this validator produced.

 - **Fail to update LINO price**

-    Every validator need to update LINO price every 60 minutes, it will be slashed 10000 LINO for each failed update.
+    Every validator needs to continuously update LINO price to the blockchain up to every 60 minutes.
+Otherwise it will be slashed by 10,000 LS for each failed update.

 - **Byzantine validator**

-    If a validator try to double singing a block, it will be considered as Byzantine validator and be slashed 1000 LINO.
+    If a validator tries to double sign a block, it will be considered as a Byzantine validator and be slashed by 1,000 LS.

 ### In Jail

-Whenever a validator or a standby validator's LS has been slashed to the amount that less than the minimun LS requirement, or been considered as Byzantine validator or been kicked out by a proposal, it will be automatically put in **Jail**.
+Whenever a validator or a standby validator's LS has been slashed to the amount that less than the minimum LS requirement, or been considered as Byzantine validator or been kicked out by a proposal, it will be automatically put in **Jail**.
 In Jail is a special status.
 When a validator or a standby validator is in jail, it can no longer produce block.
 There are two options available when in jail:

 1. **Unregistration**: As described above, the pending period will be applied.
 2. **Get Out of The Jail**: